finos/legend/docs/tutorials/studio-diagram.md

 ## Build data relationships in the diagram

 There are two ways how to define data relationships in the diagram editor.
+This is done by using the Property tool in the diagram.

 1. Select the <kbd>Property Tool</kbd>  or hit <kbd>P</kbd> to connect classes.

 2. Select the <kbd>Inheritance Tool</kbd> or hit <kbd>I</kbd> to define a supertype relationship.

+3. Provide a name for the property, and define the multiplicity for that relationship.

 ## Move and resize the diagram